 The sweet chocolate smell of this mulch attracts dogs.
 Cocoa mulch, just like chocolate, is dangerous for pets.
 Opt for shredded pine, cedar or hemlock bark as cocoa mulch can cause vomiting, diarrhea, muscle tremors, elevated heart rate, hyperactivity and seizures.

 Marijuana is highly dangerous for pets.
-They can suffer from vomiting, drooling, diarrhea, increased heart rate, uncoordination, seizures and coma.
+They can suffer from vomiting, drooling, diarrhea, increased heart rate, incoordination, seizures and coma.
+In order to keep your pet safe, make sure to shield them from any marijuana plants that may be in your garden or home.

 The ricin found in castor beans is extremely poisonous to pets and can cause excessive thirst, loss of appetite, weakness, drooling, vomiting, and abdominal pain.
 Ingesting a significant amount of the plant can cause more severe side effects including death.